GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 ### **4. Security Analysis**

-#### 4.1 Computational Security
+#### 4.1 Security Properties and Information-Theoretic Guarantees

-At its core, the Schiavinato Cipher is a collection of independent Shamir secret-sharing instances over $GF(2053)$.
+At its core, Schiavinato Sharing is a collection of independent Shamir secret-sharing instances over $GF(2053)$.
 Each word index, each row checksum, and the master checksum are shared by their own polynomials of degree at most $k-1$ with independently sampled random coefficients.

 The security claims therefore reduce to the standard properties of Shamir's scheme:

 - **Threshold property**: Any set of at least $k$ consistent shares for a given secret uniquely determines that secret.
 Any set of fewer than $k$ shares yields no information about the secret beyond what is already implied by its domain.
-- **Information-theoretic secrecy**: For any two candidate secret values $s_0, s_1 \in GF(2053)$, the distribution of any $t < k$ shares generated from $s_0$ is identical to the distribution of $t$ shares generated from $s_1$, assuming coefficients are sampled uniformly and independently.
+- **Information-theoretic secrecy**: For any two candidate secret values $s_0, s_1 \in GF(2053)$, the distribution of any $t < k$ shares generated from $s_0$ is identical to the distribution of $t$ shares generated from $s_1$, assuming coefficients are sampled uniformly and independently; in this sense the scheme provides perfect, information-theoretic (unconditional) secrecy for each shared value.

 Because each of the 33 secrets is shared independently, knowledge of shares or even full recovery of one secret does not aid in recovering any other secret without the requisite number of shares for that secret.
-In particular, the checksum secrets do not leak information about individual word indices beyond the arithmetic relationships deliberately encoded (e.g., sums modulo 2053).
+In particular, the checksum secrets do not leak information about individual word indices beyond the arithmetic relationships deliberately encoded (e.g., sums modulo 2053): with fewer than $k$ shares, even conditioning on equations such as $c_r = \sum w_{r,i} \pmod{2053}$ or $M = \sum w_i \pmod{2053}$ does not reveal additional information about any single $w_{r,i}$ beyond its domain.

 The effective keyspace of a 24-word BIP39 mnemonic is approximately $2^{256}$.
 Representing the mnemonic as 24 indices in $GF(2053)$ does not compress this space; it merely maps it into a larger ambient field.
-Consequently, the Schiavinato Cipher preserves the conventional $2^{256}$ brute-force complexity associated with BIP39.
+Consequently, while each shared secret enjoys information-theoretic secrecy up to the threshold, the overall brute-force complexity for guessing a valid mnemonic remains the conventional $2^{256}$ associated with BIP39.

 #### 4.2 Human-Factor Vulnerabilities and Mitigations